gajus/eslint-plugin-jsdoc/.README/rules/check-types.md

 new String('lard') === 'lard' // false
 ```

 To make things more confusing, there are also object literals and object Objects.
 But object literals are still static Objects and object Objects are instantiated Objects.
-So an object primitive is still an object Object.
+So an object primitive is still an object Object. (`Object.create(null)` objects are not, however.)

 Basically, for primitives, we want to define the type as a primitive, because that's what we use in 99.9% of cases.
 For everything else, we use the type rather than the primitive.
 Otherwise it would all just be `{object}`.